Instructions for Authors

 Molbank has no restrictions on the length of manuscripts, provided that the text is concise and comprehensive.
-Full experimental details must be provided so that the results can be reproduced by other groups.
-Molbank requires a set of spectroscopic characterization data to be submitted as mandatory supplementary material (see below) and encourages authors to publish any additional datasets of interest as optional supplementary files (please read the guidelines about Supplementary Materials carefully and also consult the notes about references to unpublished data).
+Full experimental details must be provided so that the results can be reproduced.
+Molbank requires a set of spectroscopic characterization data to be submitted as mandatory supplementary material (see below) and recommendsthat authors publish all experimental controls and make full datasets available where possible (see the guidelines on Supplementary Materials and references to unpublished data).

 Manuscripts for Molbank should be submitted online at susy.mdpi.com.
 The submitting author, who is generally the corresponding author, is responsible for the manuscript during the submission and peer-review process.
-The submitting authors must ensure that all co-authors have been included in the author list (read the criteria to qualify for authorship) and that they all have read and approved the submitted version of the manuscript.
-To submit your manuscript, register and log in to this website.
-Once you are registered, click here to go to the submission form for Molbank.
+The submitting author must ensure that all eligible co-authors have been included in the author list (read the criteria to qualify for authorship) and that they have all read and approved the submitted version of the manuscript.
+To submit your manuscript, register and log in to the submission website.
+Once you have registered, click here to go to the submission form for Molbank.
 All co-authors can see the manuscript details in the submission system, if they register and log in using the e-mail address provided during manuscript submission.